 There are of course apparent counterexamples, such as Abram, who to all appearances leaves his homeland on the basis of a command out of the blue and then keeps his faith against the evidence that God wants him to murder his son; the letter to the Hebrews, which calls faith the “conviction of things not seen”; Job, who is held up as an exemplar of faith for maintaining his faith in God’s goodness and justice in the face of disastrous counterevidence; and of course Doubting Thomas, whom Jesus chastises for refusing to believe in Jesus’ resurrection without tangible proof.
 I address these and other apparent counterexamples.

-On the basis of these and other considerations from religious sources, I argue that a robust yet fair evidentialism is the norm in at least the Judeo-Christian religious tradition.
+On the basis of these and other considerations from religious sources, I argue that something like the evidentialism defended here is the norm in at least the Judeo-Christian religious tradition.